zedlopez/ifm/Examples/TheCranesLeg1.md

 So far, we have generally dealt with cases where the property of a thing can be a number (such as 3), a value (such as brightness), or a unit (like height, here).
 It is also possible for a thing to have a property which names another thing, as in "The mother of the baby trout is the large trout" – where "mother" is a property, and its value, in the case of the baby trout, is large trout.
 We would define such a property with a line such as "A fish has a thing called the mother."

 In practice, though, this is a bit confusing as syntax; moreover, Inform has a much more powerful construct for talking about the ways in which one object relates to another object.
-A full discussion of this will have to wait for the chapter on Relations.
+A full discussion of this will have to wait for the chapter on [Relations].
 For now, it is enough to say that we can do this: